DPack: Efficiency-Oriented Privacy Budget Scheduling: Background

 These traditional DP definitions have the strength of being relatively interpretable: for a small value of $\epsilon$ (e.g., $\epsilon \le 1$), $\epsilon$-DP can be interpreted as a guarantee that an attacker who inspects the output of an $\epsilon$-DP computation will not learn anything new with confidence about any entry in the training set that they would not otherwise learn if the entry were not in the training set~\cite{vadhan2017complexity}.
 Similarly, for small $\delta$ (e.g., $\delta<\frac{1}{n^2}$ for dataset size $n$), $(\epsilon, \delta)$-DP guarantee is roughly a high-probability $\epsilon$-DP guarantee.
 The advantage of $(\epsilon, \delta)$-DP is support for a richer set of randomization mechanisms, such as adding noise from a Gaussian distribution, which pure DP cannot, and which often provide better privacy-utility tradeoffs.
 That is why $(\epsilon, \delta)$-DP is the reference privacy definition for DP ML.

-\heading{Basic DP Accounting.} A key property of DP is {\em composition}, the ability to compute the overall DP guarantee under multiple DP tasks.
-The most basic composition property offers a simple and convenient arithmetic: the composition of two $(\epsilon_1, \delta_1)$-DP and $(\epsilon_2, \delta_2)$-DP tasks is $(\epsilon_1+\epsilon_2, \delta_1+\delta_2)$-DP.
-In practice, the abstraction used for DP composition is a {\em privacy accountant} \cite{Mcsherry:pinq}, which keeps track of all DP tasks, composes their privacy budget, and potentially prevents further data access when a preset, global bound of the privacy loss is reached.
-A DP accountant based on basic composition will sum the $\epsilon$'s and $\delta$'s of all DP tasks running on the data, leading to the global DP guarantee degrading linearly with the number of tasks $m$.

-\heading{R\'enyi DP Accounting ($(\alpha, \epsilon)$-\RDP).} \RDP~\cite{8049725} is a recent DP definition that defines the privacy loss differently, sacrificing interpretability for tighter analysis of randomization mechanisms and how they compose with each other.
-It yields even better privacy-utility tradeoffs, especially for DP ML, and hence it has been adopted inside the privacy accountants of most DP ML platforms~\cite{google-dp-rdp,tensorflow-privacy,opacus}.
+\heading{R\'enyi DP Accounting ($(\alpha, \epsilon)$-\RDP).} More recent DP definitions define privacy loss differently, usually sacrificing interpretability for tighter analysis of randomization mechanisms and how they compose with each other, yielding even better privacy-utility tradeoffs, especially in DP ML.
+A state-of-the-art definition is \RDP~\cite{8049725}, which has been adopted internally by most DP ML platforms~\cite{google-dp-rdp,tensorflow-privacy,opacus}.
 Instead of defining the privacy loss based on probability ratios as traditional DP does, \RDP defines it in terms of the R\'enyi divergence, a particular distance between the distributions over all possible outcomes for $\cA(\cD)$ and $\cA(\cD')$.
-R\'enyi divergence has a parameter, $\alpha > 1$, called {\em order}: As before, $(\alpha, \epsilon)$-\RDP requires that $|\PrivacyLoss_\alpha(\cD, \cD')| \leq \epsilon$ for any datasets $\cD, \cD'$ differing in one entry.
-Known noise mechanisms for \TDP, such as those adding Gaussian or Laplace noise to the computation's output, have known \RDP curves ensuring a bound $\epsilon(\alpha)$ for any $\alpha$ value.
+R\'enyi divergence has a parameter, $\alpha > 1$, called {\em order}: